icecube/icetray-public/cmake/resources/docs/reference.rst

       Add compile/link flags to the build of the current library for the listed projects.

-   .. cmdoption:: ROOTCINT file1.h [file2.h ...]

-      If a file LinkDef.h in the root of the project directory exists, attempt to generate and compile in a 'root' dictionary.

    .. cmdoption:: LINK_LIBRARIES lib1 [lib2 ... libn]

       Link in these additional libraries.